timur560/PomodoroTray/README.md

 ## Workflow

-1. When you starts application it shows icon in system tray.
-Initially it colors yellow, because it comes in stand by mode.
+1. When you launch application it puts icon in system tray.
+Initially it colors yellow, because it comes in standby mode.
 Red color means you should work, green - have a rest.

  ![Pomodoro Tray](http://3.bp.blogspot.com/-b2XSn3MMC-k/VLeYegJ_A4I/AAAAAAAAAcE/UAX3eU2PM-c/s1600/pom_tray_5.png)